dave-doty/aggie-unterprise/README.md

 Run `aggie-report -h` to see all the options.

-Alternately, you can [install Python](https://www.python.org/downloads/), install the package by typing `pip install aggie_unterprise`.
+Alternately, you can [install Python](https://www.python.org/downloads/), then install the package by typing `pip install aggie_unterprise`.
 After doing this, you will have a program named `aggie-report` you can use from any directory:

 ```
 $ aggie-report -d reports